AdobeDocs/journey-optimizer.pt-BR/help/using/configuration/email-settings.md

 >
 >Do not select a folder: make sure to browse to the necessary folder and select a profile attribute to use as a tracking parameter value.-->

 Também é possível editar cada **[!UICONTROL Value]** usando o [Editor de expressão](../personalization/personalization-build-expressions.md).
-Clique no ícone de edição para abrir o Editor de expressão.
+Clique no ícone de edição para abrir o editor.
 A partir daí, é possível selecionar os atributos contextuais de sua escolha e/ou editar diretamente o texto.

 ![](assets/preset-url-tracking-editor.png)

+>[!NOTE]
+>
+>É possível combinar a digitação de valores de texto e o uso de atributos contextuais no Editor de expressão.
+Cada **[!UICONTROL Value]** pode conter até 255 caracteres no total.

 <!--You can drag and drop the parameters to reorder them.-->